Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 This is great, we got 3 valid users and the user support has PreAuth (Pre-authentication) disabled.
 This means we can do an AS-REP Roast attack on the support account!

 # Foothold
-## AS-REP Roasting on the "support" user
+## AS-REP Roasting on the support user
 We will use impacket-GetNPUsers to do an AS-REP Roasting attack on the user support:
 ```shell
 impacket-GetNPUsers blackfield.local/support -dc-ip 10.129.191.43 -no-pass